 Understanding the components that make an HVAC system work is not necessarily an intuitive task; after all, people do make their living off of having the HVAC knowledge that others don’t.
 With that said, everyone, including non-technical folks, can learn HVAC basics to know how the system in their home operates without taking a certification course.
 Knowing the basics can better help you understand the importance of ongoing HVAC maintenance, and could even help you diagnose standard issues you may encounter with your own system.
+AGL is here to run through the HVAC basics, and how the system works, for non-technical people.

 Basic Parts of Your HVAC System